top of page

 My Approach

-Please Note: I do not provide direct patient evaluation, as I am not a licensed therapist.
-Instead, as a professor of Health Psychology, I can consult with a plaintiff's mental health provider and can explain how documented diagnoses — including trauma-related disorders, anxiety, and depression — manifest functionally, and how those injuries impair occupational performance, earning capacity, relational stability, and overall quality of life.
+Please Note: I do not provide direct patient evaluation.
+As a professor of Health Psychology, I am not obligated to maintain a therapy license.
+However, I consult with a plaintiff's mental health provider to explain how documented diagnoses manifest functionally, and how those injuries impair occupational performance, earning capacity, relational stability, and overall quality of life.

 CONTACT